-Ambulatory surgery centers (ASCs) have maintained a strong track record of high-quality care and positive patient outcomes since their inception 51 years ago.
+Ambulatory surgery centers (ASCs) have a strong track record of high-quality care and positive patient outcomes.
 With this high-quality care also comes savings to patients and healthcare payers, providing a value to patients and the healthcare delivery system that is unmatched.

-From 2011 to 2018, ASCs saved Medicare $28.7 billion, and ASCs are projected to save an additional $73 billion between 2019 and 2028.
-Forecasted savings, however, are threatened by problematic Medicare policies that result in continually declining reimbursement and other factors that limit Medicare beneficiaries’ access to outpatient surgical care.
+ASCs save Medicare approximately $7 billion a year.
+Future savings, however, are threatened by problematic Medicare policies that result in continually declining reimbursement and other factors that limit Medicare beneficiaries’ access to outpatient surgical care.

 Align the Reimbursement Update Factor for Identical Outpatient Procedures

 Issue: Medicare and its beneficiaries generally pay twice as much for procedures performed in hospital outpatient departments (HOPD) instead of ASCs.
 This disparity exists, in part, because ASC payment rates were updated annually using the Consumer Price Index for All Urban Consumers (CPI-U), while HOPD payments were updated with the hospital market basket.
 In 2019, the Centers for Medicare & Medicaid Services (CMS) agreed to align the update factors and use the hospital market basket to update payments in ASCs for a five-year trial period.

 Solution: This provision of the bill makes permanent the alignment of update factors, helping to move to a more complete alignment of the ASC and HOPD payment systems.

 Issue: While price comparisons for ASCs and HOPDs are readily available to the public, quality data is not available in a consumer-friendly format.